 For example, consider a website whose "About Us" page can be reached via any of the following URLs:

-To avoid duplication in your reports, it's best to track all of these pageviews as
+To avoid duplication in your reports, it's best to capture all of these pageviews as

 Do not update the document referrer